How AI Normalizes bad art (And Game Companies Love It)

 AI art, with its ability to churn out regurgitated remixes of popular themes, thrives in this environment.
 However, this proficiency becomes a double-edged sword, as it places the AI artist in a paradoxical situation – excelling at the good but hindering the pursuit of greatness.
 The creative process, much like AI, recognizes patterns to produce what is common and agreed upon as good.
 Yet, true growth lies beyond the confines of the merely good.

-The looming question remains: will AI replace artists?
+The looming question remains: will AI replace artists and normalize automated creativity for game companies?
 The answer, perhaps, is affirmative, but not in ways that true artists desire.
 The shift towards AI-generated art has been evident in certain markets, with reports of NetEase favoring AI over human illustrators resulting in a significant decline in the job market for illustrators in China, just comes to support all this and more.

 robot playing piano